Lower My Bills: 7 Ways to Drastically Cut Monthly Expenses

-You shouldn’t have had to waste 87 minutes with customer service getting transferred from one person to another to lower a bill.
-There’s a better way to lower your bills, and it won’t take an hour-and-a-half to show you how to save hundreds (if not thousands) of dollars a year.
+Want to lower your bills?
+Don’t waste 45 minutes talking to customer service (i.e. getting transferred from one person to the next) to lower a bill.
+There are easier ways.
+Check out these time-efficient ways to save hundreds (if not thousands) of dollars a year on your monthly bills.
 Are you in?

 Download the free Trim App here and get them to lower your bills for you!